louisteo9/chatbot/README.md

 I will also show you how to deploy your chatbot to a web application using Flask.

 ## File Descriptions
-Chatbot Notebook.ipynb: Jupyter notebook used to develop chatbot chatbot_training.py: chatbot training file chatbot.py: executable chatbot file web_app.py: Flask web application file
+Chatbot Notebook.ipynb: Jupyter notebook used to develop chatbot\n chatbot_training.py: chatbot training file \n chatbot.py: executable chatbot file\n web_app.py: Flask web application file

 ## Instructions